Azure/iotedge-eflow/samples/serial/serial-over-network.md

     - Host connection information (IP address and TCP port number).

 - For server:
-    - Software to listen to the pre-assigned port and establish a connection to the client
+    - Software to listen to the pre-assigned port and establish a connection to the client.
-    - Relay the communications to/from the client with the serial device through a physical serial port
+    - Relay the communications to/from the client with the serial device through a physical serial port.

 ## Configure serial over network on EFLOW

-Use socat on the client; we configure socat to create a pseudo-ttyS as the device and associate the pseudo-TTYS device with a network port.
+Use socat on the client, we configure socat to create a pseudo-ttyS as the device and associate the pseudo-ttyS device with a network port.
 A pseudo-tty is like a serial port in that it has a /dev entry that can be opened by a program that expects a serial port device, except that instead of belonging to a physical serial device, the data can be intercepted by another program.
 The socat program intercepts the traffic to/from this pseudo-ttyS and relays the network port data.

-Use hub4com from the com0com project on the server-side.
+Use hub4com from the [com0com project](https://sourceforge.net/projects/com0com/files/hub4com/2.1.0.0/) on the server-side.
 We setup hub4com to associate the network port with the physical serial port, hub4com listens to the assigned port, establishes a connection to the client, and relays data from network port to physical port.

 Here is an example EFLOW configuration